spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 # Auto-Upgrade the AKS Control Plane Patch Version in the Console

-You can schedule an auto-upgrade of an AKS patch version when it becomes available or at a specific time.
-For both types of auto-upgrade runs, you can set one of these options:
+You can schedule an auto-upgrade of an AKS patch version once a day (recommended) or at a specific time.
+For both types of auto-upgrade, you can set one of these options:

-* Control Plane Upgrade: Upgrade the Control Plane patch version only.
+* Control plane upgrade: Upgrade the control plane patch version only.
-* Control Plane Upgrade and Ocean Roll: Upgrade the Control Plane patch version and the nodes in the data plane managed by Ocean.
+* Control plane upgrade and Ocean roll: Upgrade the control plane patch version and the nodes in the data plane managed by Ocean.
 After the upgrade, you must roll the cluster to align the cluster infrastructure with the new version.

+We recommend you schedule once daily and let Ocean handle your upgrades.

 ## Check if you need to Upgrade